Under Florida Statute Section 812.13, the criminal offense of robbery involves proof beyond a reasonable doubt of four

 - The property taken was of some value;

 - The taking was with the intent to:

 - permanently or temporarily deprive the alleged victim of his or her right to the property or any benefit from it; or

 - appropriate the property of the victim to his or her own use or to the use of any person not entitled to it; annd

 - Force, violence, assault, or putting in fear was used in the course of the taking.

-Florida law does not require that the victim of robbery resist to any particular extent or that the victim offer any actual physical resistance if the circumstances are such that the victim is placed in fear of death or great bodily harm if he or she does resist.
+Florida law does not require that the victim of a robbery resists to any particular extent or that the victim offers any actual physical resistance if the circumstances are such that the victim is placed in fear of death or great bodily harm if he or she does resist.

 A robbery requires proof of the alleged victim offering some resistance (unless prevented by fear) to make classify the taking as one done by force or violence.